Geography and ecology of the Everglades: Sawgrass marsh

 Most marshes in the Everglades are dominated by the sedge known as Cladium, or sawgrass in common terminology.
 The sedge is a three-dimensional v-shaped stalk with upward-pointing teeth.
 Sawgrass thrives in the slowly moving water, but may die if oxygen is unable to reach its roots and is particularly vulnerable to floods immediately after a fire.
 Some of the sawgrass can grow up to 6 ft tall, and directly south of Lake Okeechobee it has grown to 10 ft.
 Farther south, where the peat is not as rich, it typically grows 4 ft tall in patches, as opposed to the prairies of the upper glades.
 The hydroperiod for the marsh is usually nine months but can last longer.
 In shorter hydroperiods, marl may form instead of peat.

 Where sawgrass grows densely, few animals or other plants thrive, although alligators often choose these locations for nesting.
 Where there is more room, periphyton grows, appearing as mats or brown sausage-shaped chunks.
 Periphyton is predominantly algae, although over 100 different microorganisms help create it.
 Larval insects and amphibians are supported by periphyton; these in turn provide food for birds, fish, and reptiles.
 Periphyton also absorbs calcium from the water, which creates marl where sawgrass takes root.

 Freshwater sloughs

 Sloughs are channels of free-flowing water in between the sawgrass marshes.
 Sloughs are deeper than sawgrass marshes, about 3 ft, and may stay flooded for at least 11 months out of the year if not multiple years in a row.
 The peat beds that support sawgrass are slightly elevated and may begin abruptly creating ridges of grass.
 The borders between these systems are called "ridge-and-slough" landscapes.
-Aquatic animals such as turtles, young alligators, snakes, and fish live in sloughs and they usually feed on aquatic invertebrates, such as the Florida apple snail.
+Aquatic animals such as turtles, young alligators, snakes, and fish live in sloughs and usually feed on aquatic invertebrates, such as the Florida apple snail.
 Plants grow here, usually submerged or floating like bladderwort (Utricularia), waterlily (Nymphaeaceae), or spatterdock (Nuphar lutea).
 Major sloughs in the Everglades system include the Shark River Slough draining to Florida Bay, Lostmans Slough bordering The Big Cypress, and Taylor Slough in the eastern Everglades.